-‘How to Be Alone’ author Lane Moore has made the perfect digital show to feel connected while apart
+‘How to Be Alone’ author Lane Moore has made the perfect digital show for feeling connected while apart

 “I think the reason there’s such a backlash against the term ‘self care’ is that it’s been so heavily commodified.
 It has become like, ‘I just spent $15,000 on beauty products—self-care!'”
 Moore tells me.
 “But for me, it’s being able to say to yourself, ‘Hey, you’ve been checking Twitter all day and it’s really hurting you.’
 It’s being your own caretaker.”

-She also considers self-care to be not putting pressure on one’s self to use this time of mandatory isolation to write the Great American Novel.
+She also advocates as another form of self-care not putting pressure on one’s self to use this time of mandatory isolation to write the Great American Novel.

 Just a reminder that when Shakespeare was quarantined because of the plague, he wrote King Lear.